 Eastwood’s political alignment to the right, however, had no forbearance on his decision to keep this character from being anything other than an avatar for Islamic aggression, but given the current political climate, you cannot blame people for citing Eastwood’s politics as the reason the film had a one-sided point of view.

-Rather it was a budgetary constraint.
-Spielberg’s version was to cost £100 million more than Eastwood’s.
-But it is a complaint that has stuck for the simple reason that the character of Mustafa was nothing more than a ghost.
-He flickers from scene to scene existing only as a cipher with no motivations, no backstory, and barely any spoken lines of dialogue.
-He shoots from safety then runs from his pursuers.
+Rather, it was a budgetary constraint.
+Spielberg’s version was to cost $100 million more than Eastwood’s.
+But this original complaint of partisanship has stuck for the simple reason that the character of Mustafa was so insubstantial.
+He flickers from scene to scene existing only as a cypher with no motivations, no backstory, and barely any spoken lines of dialogue.
+He shoots from safety, then runs from his pursuers.
 Kyle always moves forward, Mustafa only back.

 Because of this lack of perspective, the film has become a magnet for xenophobic bigots rallying around it, using it to justify their intense hatred and patriotic zealotry.
 Anyone who is seen discussing the film’s structural weaknesses are then accused of insulting the troops and America itself.
 This, in turn, leads to a backlash against the film from the progressive left, who are now abhorring it as a propaganda piece as well as a meandering mess.

 So, Clint Eastwood, so determined as he was to avoid having his film make any real point about the war (he’s always insisted it was supposed to be a straightforward biography) comes off as pro because he won’t say that the film is against it.
 It is ravaged in the court of social media just because it tried to tell the unbiased facts of one marine’s life, without condemning the atrocities that serve as its backdrop.
 In insisting on only one perspective, the film lacks balance, structure and has some serious narrative weaknesses, as well as turning into a talisman for right-wing conservatives looking to demonise those whose views oppose their own.